evocn/evocn.github.io/content/posts/intro.md

 My favorite movies are hard to tie down, but I really loved *The End of Evangelion* once, when it was closer to me.
 The last really good movie I watched was probably *The Wind Rises*, which made me cry tears of joy!
 Never had that happen before, so I'm looking for more movies that can do that.
-I loved the colors in *The Adolescence of Utena*, but for the most part, it wasn't my favorite.
+I recently watched *The Adolescence of Utena*.
+Loved the colors, but for the most part, it wasn't my favorite.

 I've been reading books a lot more recently, mostly self-help books.
 Recent favorite is *The Subtle Art of Not Giving a Fuck* by Mark Manson, which was a